Last updated: May 14, 2012

 - What is the status of efforts to characterize the human cancer genome?

-of genetic and epigenetic alterations for major cancers could provide to the
+The National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI) recognize the potential benefit that a comprehensive collection of genetic and epigenetic alterations for major cancers could provide to the cancer community.

 - How were these efforts conceived?

 NCI and NHGRI began examining the feasibility of undertaking such a collaborative program in a workshop held in April 2004 (See The Cancer Genome Anatomy Project (CGAP) [cgap.nci.nih.gov]).
 Later in 2004, the NCI's National Cancer Advisory Board (NCAB) convened a subcommittee to examine the role of advanced technologies in addressing mission-critical problems in cancer.
 This subcommittee, the Advanced Biomedical Technology Working Group of the NCAB, presented its recommendations in February 2005 for the development of The Human Cancer Genome Project (Recommendation for a Human Cancer Genome Project ), an ambitious program that would develop a comprehensive description of the genetic basis of human cancer and, specifically, the complete identification and characterization of genetic alterations present in a large number of major types of cancer.

 NCI initiated a collaboration with NHGRI to develop a pilot project to test the feasibility of a large-scale effort to characterize all the genetic changes that occur in cancer.
 Many experts believe that analysis of changes that occur at the genetic level has the potential to provide valuable insights into the causes of cancer.
 Epigenetic analysis also offers the potential to understand how modifications of DNA molecules can turn genes on or off, without changing the DNA sequence.
 The identification of these changes will lead to improved means of diagnosing, treating and preventing cancer.